sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 A quick fix is to edit your Corefile, replacing forward . /etc/resolv.conf with the IP address of your upstream DNS, for example forward .
 8.8.8.8.
 But this only fixes the issue for CoreDNS, kubelet will continue to forward the invalid resolv.conf to all default dnsPolicy Pods, leaving them unable to resolve DNS.

-3. If CoreDNS pods and the kube-dns service is working fine, check the kube-dns service has valid endpoints.
+3. If CoreDNS pods and the kube-dns service is working fine, check the kube-dns service has valid endpoints.:

 kubectl -n kube-system get ep kube-dns